carl-v-sebolino/pulumi_demo/wiki/introduction.md

 * Infrastructure in Pulumi is organized into *projects*
 * Project
     * A project represents a Pulumi program that, when run, declares the desired infrastructure for Pulumi to manage.
-* Stacks
-    * The program has corresponding stacks, or isolated, independently configurable instances of your Pulumi program.

 ### Create a Directory For Your Project
 * Each Pulumi project lives in its own directory.
 Create one now and change into it by running these commands in your terminal: